 timeout(...) is a wrapper which sets a timeout for the request that follows it.
+Since version 1.7.4 this method is deprecated - it is better to pass a timeout value for a method's {options} parameter.

-$conn:timeout(0.5).space.tester:update({1}, {\{ '=', 2, 15\}})$
+$conn:timeout(0.5).space.tester:update({1}, {{ '= ', 2, 15}})$

-All remote calls support execution timeouts.
+Although timeout (...) is deprecated, all remote calls support its use.
 Using a wrapper object makes the remote connection API compatible with the local one, removing the need for a separate timeout argument, which the local version would ignore.
 Once a request is sent, it cannot be revoked from the remote server even if a timeout expires: the timeout expiration only aborts the wait for the remote server response, not the request itself.